vt0r/thefishing.dev/content/about.md

 disable_comments = true
 +++

-I'm just a guy who likes to fish and to travel.
-I also happen to be a dev by day, so you might see some nerd stuff on here occasionally.
+I'm just a guy who likes to fish and to travel, preferably with the family.
+I also happen to be a dev (SRE) by day, so you might see some nerd stuff on here occasionally.
 Sorry in advance.